iamhabitat/starter-ruby-bot/README.md

 ### Run in BeepBoop
 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.

+## What does this bot do?
+Within a direct message channel (you and the bot), or via a group channel that the bot has joined, type:

+	bot help

 ## Acknowledgements

 This code is influenced by and utilizes the awesome https://github.com/dblock/slack-ruby-client project by [@dblock](https://github.com/dblock).